lucasmpaim/EasyRest/README.md

 ## Requirements
  - Swift 2.2

+ For XCode
  - XCode 7.3
  - XCode Color Plugin: https://github.com/robbiehanson/XcodeColors

+ For AppCode
+ - Grep Console
+ - Add "APPCODE" compiler flag to your project
+ - Enable ANSI colors in Grep Console

 ## Usage
 To add EasyRest to your project, add the following in your podfile